donmerendolo/readwise-to-remarkable/README.md

 Automatically sync documents from Readwise Reader to your reMarkable tablet.
 The tool looks for documents tagged with "remarkable" in specific locations (new, later, shortlist) and uploads them to your reMarkable cloud using rmapi.

+> [!NOTE]
+> Uploading an EPUB file directly to reMarkable is better than using this script, as it preserves the original formatting and layout.

 ## Installation

 You need [rmapi](https://github.com/ddvk/rmapi) installed to upload files to your reMarkable.